Get to London for your next conference day (People make) Sustainable and Innovative Places on Thursday 10 October

 Smart Places guide: Economy and business

-Socitm’s Smart Places guide on economy and business discusses the importance of a strong local economy, emphasizing collaboration between public services, businesses, and communities.
+Socitm’s Smart Places guide on economy and business discusses the importance of a strong local economy, emphasising collaboration between public services, businesses, and communities.
 It highlights the need for infrastructure, skilled workers, and supportive business climates to drive economic success and reduce social demands.

 Where it’s already working